ucla-data-archive/bash-shell-notes/bash-notes.md

 ### Piping

-- Saving intermediate files like `sorted-lengths.txt` can get messy and confusing
+- Saving intermediate files like `sorted-lengths.txt` can get messy and confusing, hard to track
 - We can make it easier to understand by combining these commands together

 ```bash=pipe
 sort -n lengths.txt | head -n 1
 ```

-- **vertical bar** is the pipe in unix
+- **vertical bar** is called the pipe in unix
 - it sends output of command on left as input to command on right
 - `head` prints specified number of lines from top of file
 - we can chain multiple commands together